Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Algorithm

 \subsection{Basic Algorithm}

 The basic implementation of RRT* in the belief space for the cost function \eqref{eq:def_path_length} is summarized in Algorithm~\ref{algo:1}.
-Sampling of a new node (Lines~3-7), an addition of a new edge connecting $b_j\in B$ and $b_{\rm new}$ (Lines~8-14), and the rewiring process (Line~15-19) are performed similarly to those of the original RRT* \cite{karaman2011sampling}.
+The source code for Algorithm~\ref{algo:1} is available at \href{https://github.com/AlirezaPedram/IG-RRTstar}{https://github.com/AlirezaPedram/IG-RRTstar}.
+Sampling of a new node (Lines~3-7), an addition of a new edge connecting $b_j\in B$ and $b_{\rm new}$ (Lines~8-14), and the rewiring process (Line~15-20) are performed similarly to those of the original RRT* \cite{karaman2011sampling}.
 However, the new distance function ${\mc D}$ and its directional dependency necessitate the introduction of new functionalities.